WenChentao/Seg2Link/docs/FAQ.md

 However, keep in mind that in order to train a deep neural network to predict cell/non-cell regions, you may require a GPU PC or free GPU resources from sites like Google Colab.

+**Q5: When I try to save the segmentation result, the software crashes with an OSError message.
+Why?**

+A5: The most likely cause is a lack of hard disk space to store the result.
+Please check the available space and increase it if necessary.

+**Q6: (In Round 1) I divided one cell into two cells with hotkey K/R, but they merged back into one after performing *Next slice*.
+Why?**

+A6: This is due to the fact that the two cells in the following slice are not well separated by a correct boundary.
+To solve it, correct the boundary in the new slice, then select the cell and press R. The merged cell will be separated.